Yes Please!: Composition and lyrics

 Musically, the sound of Yes Please! has been described as soul funk.
 In his biography of the band, writer Simon Spence said the album's title was the result of the studio manager at Blue Wave Studio answering the phone: "Happy Mondays...
 Yes Please!"
 Shaun Ryder, on the other hand, said it was a saying their former manager, Phil Saxe, would exclaim in response to questions.
 He wanted to name it Rubber Lover "because of the picture of 'Our Lady and baby Jesus' on the sleeve".
-In a retrospective piece for The Quietus, writer Ben Cardew compared its bleak nature to Unknown Pleasures (1979) by Joy Division.
+In a retrospective piece for The Quietus, writer Ben Cardew compared its bleak nature to Joy Division's Unknown Pleasures.
 Unlike that album, which relied on matching its dark lyrics with similar-sounding music, Yes Please! "pairs words of weary disgust with music that forces the Caribbean surroundings in which the album was recorded through a Manchester funk filter".
-Shaun Ryder said he "kind of gave up" with the album, letting Paul Ryder and Davis pick the song titles, such as "Theme from Netto" and "Angel".
+In later years, Shaun Ryder made the admission that he "kind of gave up" with the album, encouraging Paul Ryder and Davis to pick the song themes and titles, such as "Theme from Netto" and "Angel".
 Machan did programming and sampling, while Bruce Martin provided percussion, as well as additional programming and samples.